m-reza-rahman/weblogic-kubernetes-operator/documentation/site/content/managing-domains/domain-on-pv/usage.md

 to specify any `persistentVolume` or `persistentVolumeClaim`  under the `intializedDomainOnPV` section.

 If you are running in OpenShift's default restricted security context constraint (SCC) and you want to have the operator create a PV for you, you would need to create a custom SCC to give the necessary permissions.
-A preferable approach would be to manually create the PV in advance, allowing you to configure the security context settings to match your application??s specific requirements.
+A preferable approach would be to manually create the PV in advance, allowing you to configure the security context settings to match your application's specific requirements.

 #### References